 Jennifer Raines

-Australian Jennifer Raines writes contemporary romances set mainly, but not exclusively, in Australia – think Malta, Finland, New Zealand or ?.
-A dreamer and an optimist, her stories are a delicious cocktail of mutual respect, passion and loyalty because she still believes in happy-ever-afters.
+Australian Jennifer Raines writes sensuous contemporary romances set mainly, but not exclusively, in Australia – think Malta, Finland, New Zealand or ?
+A dreamer and an optimist, her stories are a delicious cocktail of passion, mutual respect and loyalty because she still believes in happily-ever-afters.

-Jennifer is a member of Romance Writers of Australia.
-Twice a finalist in the Emerald competition, including in 2018 (Taylor’s Law).
-She’s a member of Romance Writers of New Zealand, winning the Pacific Hearts competition twice, including in 2019 with Grace Under Fire, the sequel to Taylor’s Law.
-She’s also a member of Romance Writers of America and has been a finalist in chapter competitions in 2019, 2020 and 2021 (Taylor’s Law).
+Jennifer’s also a member of Romance Writers of Australia.
+Three times a finalist in the Emerald competition, including in 2017(Lela’s Choice under its working name Common Cause), 2018 (Taylor’s Law) and 2022 (Quinn, by design).
+She’s also a member of Romance Writers of America and has been a finalist in multiple chapter competitions.
 Jennifer values competitions for the constructive, honest, not always comfortable feedback they provide.

 Jennifer loves those days when words flow and the joy of writing makes the hard slog worthwhile.
 She’s always made up stories about strangers in the street, in a café or strolling through an airport terminal; finding inspiration in snippets of conversations, news items and the sheer puzzle of human interactions.

 Jennifer lives in inner-city Sydney, Australia, with the requisite number of partners (1) and animals (2).
 Her desk overlooks a park which nourishes her soul when she raises her head from her keyboard.
-She gets some of her best ideas during long yin yoga poses or walking – anywhere.
+She gets some of her best ideas walking—anywhere—or while doing physical activity.
+Yes, Virginia, housework does have a purpose.
 While Jennifer adores historical romance, she chose to write contemporary because she thought (wrongly) it needed less research while she was holding down a full-time job.